 Why REP supports the EPA

-By JIM DIPESO, REP’s Policy Director
+By JIM DIPESO, a member of REP’s Board of Directors

 AN HISTORICAL DOCUMENT: This was written in response to a letter asking why REP strongly supported the EPA.
 We published both the original letter and Jim’s reply in The Green Elephant, winter 1998.